George A. Romero

 Creepshow represents Romero's most explicit appropriation of the visual style associated with the EC Comics tradition of the 1940s and 1950s.
 Titles such as The Haunt of Fear and Tales from the Crypt influenced the young director in terms of cinematic style and the narrative structure associated with popular horror film.
 Like many of Romero's works, however, the graphic nature of these comics would ultimately face attacks from various censorship forces such as Dr. Fredric Wertham's Seduction of the Innocent and the Comics Code Authority.
 This influence is evident in many of Romero's films including The Crazies and Dawn of the Dead, but Creepshow contains its most literal representation.

 Working alongside horror novelist Stephen King, Romero constructed Creepshow to reflect the anthology format of those earlier comics.
 True to comic book form, the film contains five individual chapters book-ended by brief opening and closing segments.
 Romero actively references the visual style of the EC Comics tradition throughout the film, employing such devices as comic panels and captions within the cinematic frame.
-The film also utilises bits of animation between chapters and creative uses of lighting and colour within the live action sequences, positioning the action even further within the comic book context.
+The film also utilizes bits of animation between chapters and creative uses of lighting and colour within the live action sequences, positioning the action even further within the comic book context.
 Though it inspired a sequel featuring a screenplay written by Romero and television series such as Tales from the Darkside and Tales from the Crypt, Creepshow remains largely unacknowledged as a serious work.
 This may be partly due to the fact that the film does not contain the explicit sociopolitical tone of many of the director's other works, opting instead for a more straightforward approach to the horror genre.
 However, Creepshow still bears significance in its illustration of Romero's visual style and in its contextualisation of several of the director's thematic interests.

 Day of the Dead

 Romero returned to the zombie tradition with Day Of The Dead (1985), a successful critique of Reaganomics and the politically reactionary 1980s.
 The film depicts the inevitable evolution of the zombie as a powerful force which threatens to overshadow humanity if necessary actions are not taken.
-Romero employs a much darker visual tone, contrasting that of Dawn of the Dead, to emphasise the ideological corruption of certain of the film's human characters.
+Romero employs a much darker visual tone, contrasting that of Dawn of the Dead, to emphasize the ideological corruption of certain of the film's human characters.
 Original screenplay drafts reveal Romero's desire to construct a much larger and more detailed vision of a world facing possible extinction from threatening forces, but due to logistical and financial studio restraints this became impossible.
 Yet, the film stands alongside Night of the Living Dead and Dawn of the Dead as a major cinematic accomplishment.

 Following the success of Day of the Dead, the director broke from his involvement with Laurel Entertainment.
 Romero's first product as an independent artist was Monkey Shines, a film that shares with Creepshow a reputation as a minor work.
 However, despite certain structural inconsistencies involving the addition of a traditional “happy ending” uncharacteristic for a director who generally prefers to end his films more ambiguously, Monkey Shines is still a work in need of recognition.